Beach Day Essentials: Sustainable Beach Towels, SPF, and More

 2: beach bag

-You know me, #ZEROWASTE, #MINIMALIST, #LAZY so my super stylish farmers market tote doubles as the cutest beach bag, and I know it’s up for the task because it totes 15lbs of vegetables on the reg.
+You know me — #ZEROWASTE, #MINIMALIST, #LAZY — so my super stylish farmers market tote doubles as the cutest beach bag, and I know it’s up for the task because it totes 15lbs of vegetables on the reg.

-And, I’ve successfully fit everything on this list including the Organic Bath Sheet, Organic Hand Towel, and
+And, I’ve successfully fit everything on this list including my gigantic sustainable beach towels.
+You can see evidence of my Organic Bath Sheet, Organic Hand Towel, and Organic Bath Towel fitting in ONE bag.
+Mary Poppins’ bag ain’t got nothin’ on me.

 3: reef safe sunscreen